History

 1985

-The Tenn-Tom officially opened to commerce on January 10, 1985 when the Towboat, Eddie Waxler, transporting nearly 2.7 million gallons of petroleum products, made its maiden voyage on the waterway.
-A lottery was held to select the first commercial tow to transit the waterway.
+The Tenn-Tom officially opened to commerce on January 14, 1985 when the Towboat, Eddie Waxler, transporting nearly 2.7 million gallons of petroleum products, made its maiden voyage on the waterway.
+A lottery was held to select the first commercial tow to transit the waterway on January 4, 1985.

 June 1, 1985